lily-coder/the-next-web-clone/README.md

 # The Next Web Clone

-> This is a clone of the next web page.
+> This is a clone of The Next Week page.

 This is the header section
 ![screenshot](./img/header.png)